Adventures In Missions:

 Looking for some new children's curriculum but you have NO budget?
 No worries.
-Calvary Chapel
+Calvary

-word searches, Q and A, both Old and New Testament.
+with coloring, word searches, Q and A, both Old and New Testament.
 What a great

 Creative Youth Ideas

-After 20 years in youth ministry, Ken Sapp has quite a few ideas and he's sharing them for free
+After 20 years in youth ministry, Ken Sapp has quite a few ideas and he's sharing

-evangelism ideas, drama ideas, over 40 object lessons,
+everything: icebreakers, evangelism ideas, drama ideas, over 40 object lessons,

 more than 100 creative teaching ideas, and 50 teaching illustrations.
 Take your

 Energizing and equipping teenagers to know, live, share, and own their faith in

 Jesus is Dare2Share's bottom line.
 Dare 2 Share is convinced that the answer to

 ministry from reactive and entertainment based to Great Commission driven and Scripture

 based.
 They understand the power of giving students something to do and something

 .
-D2S provides thought-provoking and insightful books, hosts radical
+D2S provides thought-provoking and insightful books, hosts

-each bringing together seven strangers first in the Rocky
+, each bringing together seven strangers first in the Rocky

 as it unfolds throughout the story of the Bible.
 Raw, real and riveting discussions,

 an emotional breakdown or two, and a few shocking surprises!
 Also, check out their

 web site, including a FREE STUFF link, which currently provides over 1,400 FREE

 evangelism and discipleship resource pieces.

 Deeper Devotion - A Site for Growing Christian Students

 Deeper Devotion is a free web site which was started with the purpose of encouraging

 students to know God more intimately.
 It does that with several elements, the main

 being a daily text devo that's short, biblical, and available as a podcast.
 Students

 can sign up and choose to receive their daily devo via email, RSS feed, or iTunes.

 each.
 We got positive feedback from sr. high students we asked to check it out.

-One guy said, "I really like the site because it allows teens to ask
+One guy said, "I really like the site because it allows teens to ask questions that

-playground, but if you want biblical substance, we recommend this site.
+a virtual playground, but if you want biblical substance, we recommend this site.